 MSc in MF admissions exercise answers with signed disclaimer

 You must submit solutions to the MSc in Mathematical Finance admissions exercise, which is available to download below, as part of your application.
-This will be assessed to determine whether your mathematical background is adequate.

 You should upload this to your application as written work.